-We or a trained sporting goods associate can help you determine what kind of shoe you should be looking for.
-Ultimately, however, the shoes you choose must fit properly and be comfortable.
+A trained sporting goods associate can help you determine what kind of shoe you should be looking for.
+Ultimately, the shoes you choose must be comfortable and fit properly.
 Even the best-designed pair of shoes in the world won’t do you much good if they don’t fit your feet!

-And if you already have shoes that you haven’t worn in months (or longer), check over them to make sure they are not worn out.
-Shoes that were faithful to you in the past may be too broken down to provide you much support now.
+If you have shoes that you haven’t worn in months (or longer), make sure they are not worn out.
+Shoes which worked well for you the past may be too broken down to provide you much support now.
 Materials can deteriorate over time even if the shoes have just been sitting in a closet.

 For some cases – especially those involving abnormalities in foot structure that are causing too much stress on your Achilles – we might recommend the use of custom orthotics for better alignment and distribution of forces across your feet.